TheGiraffe3/endless-ships/README.md

 # Endless Sky reference site generator

 This is a tool for generating a website with reference information about the [Endless Sky Delta](https://github.com/endless-sky/Endless-Sky-Delta/) game.

-**This is a copy of 7even's version for Endless Sky updated for Delta.
-Most of the coding was done by him.**
+**This is a copy of 7even's version for Endless Sky, but this one is updated for ESDelta.
+Credit for most of the coding goes to 7even.**

 The generator works by parsing the game's sources (specifically `data/*.txt` files) to get all game data so the information always stays up-to-date.